merovex-press/stranded-series/series/books/0101-discovery/002-introduce-mortimer.md

 <!-- https://en.wikipedia.org/wiki/Fannett_Township,_Franklin_County,_Pennsylvania -->
 <!-- https://en.wikipedia.org/wiki/Burnt_Cabins,_Pennsylvania -->

 Lance Corporal Miller rode uneasily toward Fannett.
 He was a foot soldier, unaccustomed to riding a horse.
 They had been riding since they left New Haven, so he was getting better at it.
 He would rather be walking.
+He cursed Ephraim Biggs for pulling him further away from civilization.

-The town itself was a ride up a narrow path through the mountains from Shippensburg.
+The town of Fannett was a ride up a narrow path through the mountains from Shippensburg.
 Miller knew well the area may have savages.
 The French may have withdrawn to focus on other parts of the world, but the savages were native to the land.
 They would not leave.
 The presence of several English settlements did nothing to alleviate his professional concern.
+He rode carefully, watchful for any sign of threat.
 The journey took all day.

 He arrived in Fannett as the sun had just set.
 Its reputation as a town was a far cry from what it was.
 Four cabins flanked the trail.
 There would be no Ephraim Biggs here.
-He was ordered to ask.
+The officers ordered him ask, so he would ask.

 He dismounted and went to the more substantial of the cabins.
 None of them looked inviting.
 He pounded on the door, wishing he had his musket instead of a pistol and hatchet.